 Do you speak other languages?

-Our guides are all local, experienced walkers and our tours are conducted in English.
-However, we’re happy to converse in Italian or French as well, and tours can also be arranged with a Chinese speaker.
+Tours are conducted in English; however, Rob is happy to converse in Italian or French as well, and tours can be arranged with a Chinese speaker.

 Follow-up, feedback and comments